PAIDiPaidThis.com

 At-home aligners vs in-practice Invisalign: cost and safety compared

 At-home aligner brands post lower prices than in-practice Invisalign, and for some people the saving is real.
 The catch is that a remote service usually skips the in-person exam and hands-on supervision you get at a clinic.
-The real prices below show both routes so you can weigh the money against the care you actually receive.
+The real prices below show both routes side by side so you can weigh the money against the care you actually receive, rather than comparing a headline figure from one against a headline figure from the other.

 The quick version

-• Both at-home aligners and Invisalign are private; neither is offered on the NHS for cosmetic straightening.
+• Both at-home aligners and Invisalign are private treatments; neither is offered on the NHS for cosmetic straightening.

-• At-home kits tend to cost less because they cut out in-person appointments and monitoring.
+• At-home kits tend to cost less because they cut out in-person appointments and ongoing in-person monitoring.

-• In-practice Invisalign includes a dentist checking your teeth and gums before and during treatment.
+• In-practice Invisalign includes a dentist checking your teeth and gums before treatment starts and again as it progresses.

 What people actually paid